The Financial Ombudsman route

 - There are time limits.
 You generally have 6 years from the event, or 3 years from when you reasonably became aware of a problem, to complain — and then 6 months from the firm's final response to refer the case to FOS.
 See financial-ombudsman.org.uk/consumers/expect/time-limits.

 - FOS is free for you.
 You don't pay FOS anything.
-We handle the submission and ongoing correspondence.
+Your SRA-authorised legal partner makes the submission and conducts ongoing correspondence; Redress Advisory provides the supporting platform.

 - It takes time.
 A typical FOS investigation runs 6–12 months.
-We'll keep you updated and chase the case handler regularly.
+Your legal partner will keep you updated and chase the case handler regularly.

 - You can stop at any time.
 The complaint is yours.
 You stay in control throughout.